Mariners announce four minor-league teams, but Tacoma Rainiers ‘cannot accept the invitation’ now

 League sources indicate that the deal proposed by MLB under the direction of commissioner Rob Manfred’s office would reduce or remove control of basic tenets of local ownership groups, including the ability to negotiate stadium leases with the city or using local funding to make capital improvements to their respective ballparks.
 Affiliate rights also would be reduced to 10 years for certain areas.

 The Rainiers and AquaSox have been Mariners affiliates since 1995.
 Having the Triple-A Rainiers just 35 miles away — and a short drive (depending on traffic) to T-Mobile Park — is convenient.
+And having the Aqua Sox just north of Seattle also has benefits for players in need of rehab starts and the evaluation of young prospects.

+“The Everett AquaSox would like to thank the Seattle Mariners for their invitation to continue our partnership.
+The Mariners have been outstanding partners for over 25 years, and we look forward to many more years with them as a member of the Northwest League,” said AquaSox General Manager Danny Tetzlaff.

 Everett has been invited to become the Mariners’ Advanced A affiliate and move to a full-season schedule beginning in 2021 after previously being the club’s short-A partner.
+That means that more advanced prospects like recent first-round picks right-handers Emerson Hancock and George Kirby will likely start the season with the Aqua Sox.
+There is an outside chance that prized outfield prospect Julio Rodriguez will start the season in Everett, but the expectation is that if he plays well in spring training, he’ll start the season with Double-A Arkansas.

+Still, having two affiliates within a short radius of their home park is a benefit for the Mariners that many teams can’t match.

 “This news is a home run for Everett!,” Mayor Cassie Franklin said in the statement.
 “We are thrilled to continue our partnership with the Seattle Mariners and for a longer season of rooting for the Aquasox at Funko Field.”